Simeon Toribio’s extraordinary Legacy 1932 Olympic Bronze medalist

 He was a newcomer in town, his parents having come from Zamboanga.
 His father, Luis Toribio, a leader of the Revolutionary Forces, who later became a court clerk, moved the family to Bohol after losing a bitter election protest.

-Sports is better than cutting the Grass.
+Sports are better than cutting the Grass.

 Simeon Toribio wasn’t particularly interested in sports as a youngster until one day.
 Then, while assigned to cut the Grass in the schoolyard, the school coach announced that those who train in athletics would be exempted from trimming the lawn.